What is a Continuous Supply of Services?

 Consistent Service Delivery

-• Customer Expectations: Consistent service delivery is often an essential expectation and obligation, forming the basis of the service agreement.
+• Customer Expectations: Consistent service delivery is, therefore, a crucial expectation and obligation, directly forming the foundation of the service agreement.

 GST Implications for Continuous Services

-Under the GST framework, the protocol for issuing invoices in the context of continuous services is precisely defined to ensure compliance and proper tax management.
+Under the GST framework, businesses must follow a clearly defined invoicing protocol for continuous services to ensure compliance and effective tax management.

 Contract Type Due Date Specified Invoice Issuance Requirement